 What Is Food Insecurity?

-Food insecurity is the condition where people cannot reliably access adequate, nutritious food.
-Lack of financial and other resources can cause it.
+Food insecurity is defined as a lack of consistent access to adequate, nutritious food.
 People who are food insecure struggle to avoid hunger, a more narrow physiological condition.

 Hunger is what you feel when you don’t have enough to eat.
 Food insecurity is the set of circumstances that prevent your access to food.